| May 4, 2020 | Lifestyle

 Hotboxing your car while blasting Bob Marley’s Legend and cruising down I-70 may sound like a good idea—until you’re getting handcuffed by an ornery officer and explaining to him why there’s an oven-fire’s worth of smoke billowing from your open window.

 Smoking and driving is never a good idea—but what about just keeping weed or a 420 travel kit in your car while you’re driving?
-Whether you’re in a state with legal weed like Colorado or you’re passing through an inhospitable land like Utah or Texas, there are a few ways to minimize risk while driving with weed in your car.
+Whether you’re in a state with legal weed like Colorado (or taking a Colorado Weedcation) or you’re passing through an inhospitable land like Utah or Texas, there are a few ways to minimize risk while driving with weed in your car.
 Here are a few of our favorite tips to stay out of trouble while you’re on the road:

 Don’t smoke in the car